A categorical derivation of Lebesgue integration: Introduction

 In fact, Theorem~A is just the case $p = 1$ of a general result characterizing $(L^p[0, 1], I, \gamma)$ as the initial object of a category $\cat{A}^p$ (Theorem~\ref{thm:Ap}).
 Here $1 \leq p < \infty$.
 When $p = \infty$, the analogous result characterizes not $L^\infty[0, 1]$ but the space $C(\{0, 1\}^\nat)$ of continuous functions on the Cantor set (Proposition~\ref{propn:Ainfty}).

 The key to Theorem~A is that integration on $[0, 1]$ is a continuous notion of mean, and means are built into the category $\cat{A} = \cat{A}^1$ via the definition of the norm on $V \oplus W$.
-To obtain $L^p[0, 1]$ for $p > 1$, we simply replace the arithmetic mean by power means of higher orders.
+To define $\cat{A}^p$ for $p > 1$, we simply replace the arithmetic mean in the definition of $\cat{A}$ by the power mean of order $p$.

 Abstract characterizations are all well and good, but it is natural to want to realize $L^p[0, 1]$ as a \emph{function} space.
 We do so in two senses.
 First, by an observation of Meckes (Proposition~\ref{propn:mm}), the universal property of $L^1[0, 1]$ produces a canonical map $L^1[0, 1] \to C[0, 1]$, which in concrete terms maps $f \in L^1[0, 1]$ to the continuous function $x \mapsto \int_0^x f$.
 Differentiating $\int_0^x f$, we recover $f$ as a function (up to equality almost everywhere).
-In the opposite direction, the universal property of $C(\{0, 1\}^\nat)$ leads to a canonical map $C[0, 1] \to L^p[0, 1]$ for every $p$, which in concrete terms is the inclusion.
+In the opposite direction, the universal property of $C(\{0, 1\}^\nat)$ leads to a canonical map $C[0, 1] \to L^p[0, 1]$ for every $p$, which in concrete terms is the usual inclusion (Proposition~\ref{propn:A-incl-infty}).